We’ve All Been Making Pasta Wrong — Starting With the First Step

 Whether you’re making spaghetti, bowtie, penne, or any other shape of pasta, you probably start the process by bringing a pot of water to a boil.
 Well, all the minutes you’ve spent waiting on those bubbles to form may have actually been wasted.
-Apparently, we should just be letting the water and pasta heat up together at the same time.
+Apparently, we should be heating up the water and pasta at the same time.

 If you think that sounds crazy, you’re not alone.
 I was totally skeptical when I came across the tip from Alton Brown, even though there’s no denying this man knows what he’s talking about in the kitchen.
 So despite my initial reservations, I was pretty intrigued.
 I also liked the idea of saving time on waiting for the water to boil before adding the pasta.
 The faster I get to eat it, the better!

-Brown’s instructions say you should let it cook like this for four and a half minutes, but I would be careful considering stoves and the properties of water can vary.
+Brown’s instructions say you should let it cook like this for four and a half minutes, but I would be careful considering stoves can vary.
 I tested a noodle at just about two minutes of simmering (I use the tasting method) and it was already perfectly al dente.
 I don’t own a spider strainer, so I drained it in a regular colander, which didn’t seem to affect the pasta one way or the other.

 Even though I didn’t stick to Brown’s method rigidly, I’m not exaggerating when I tell you this was without a doubt the best pasta I have ever made — even before adding my toppings.
 The texture was just right, not even close to mushy, and it was done faster than usual.
 In fact, I’ll probably simmer it for slightly less time in the future to make the bite a bit sharper (and in my tummy sooner).
 I can’t believe it, but I’ll never go back to my old pasta cooking method again.